Restricting Product Availability

 - Limiting where any tobacco product can be sold, such as prohibiting the sale of tobacco at pharmacies.

 Restricting the sale of flavored tobacco products.
 States and localities across the country have implemented regulations that restrict the sale of flavored tobacco products in a number of ways.
 These include:

 - Providence, Rhode Island has banned the sale of tobacco products in any flavor except for menthol, mint, and wintergreen flavors.
 Learn more about how the city developed and successfully implemented this ordinance in a case study from the Center for Public Health Systems Science.
 St. Louis Park, MN has also taken this approach.

-- Many localities in Massachusetts have prohibited the sale of flavored tobacco products except for mint, menthol, and tobacco-flavors, and have included “concept” flavors (e.g. “red,” “jazz,” “pirate’s cave,” etc.) based on their taste or aroma of flavors other than those exempted.
+- Many localities in Massachusetts have prohibited the sale of flavored tobacco products except for mint, menthol, and tobacco-flavors and have included “concept” flavors (e.g. “red,” “jazz,” “pirate’s cave,” etc.) based on their taste or aroma of flavors other than those exempted.
 See their full list of prohibited flavors.
 However, some Massachusetts localities are now amending their ordinances to also include menthol flavored tobacco products as well, including menthol cigarettes.

 Restrict the sale of flavored tobacco within a certain distance of schools: